Knedme/Beat/README.md

 ## 📚 Commands

+### +join
+Joins to the voice channel.

 ### +play youtube-video-link (or search query)
-Joins to the channel and plays music from video link or search query.
+Joins to the voice channel and plays music from video link or search query.

 **Example:**